 If you have purchased the car on hire purchase you can reject the car through the finance company as long as it meets the criteria above.

-Second hand car bought privately
+Second-hand car bought privately

-You have fewer rights when you buy from a private seller and key parts of the Sale of Goods Act don't apply.
+You have fewer rights when you buy from a private seller and key parts of the Consumer Rights Act don't apply.

-But, legally, the seller must:
+But legally the seller must:

-- accurately describe the second hand car (for example, an advert must not say 'one owner', when the car has had several)
+- accurately describe the second-hand car (for example, an advert must not say 'one owner' when the car has had several)

-- not misrepresent the second hand car (tell you something about the car which isn't true – such as if it’s been in an accident, the owner must answer truthfully).
+- not misrepresent the second-hand car (tell you something about the car which isn't true such as if it’s been in an accident, the owner must answer truthfully).

-Second hand car bought at auction
+Second-hand car bought at auction

 When you buy a used car at auction you have very limited legal rights.

 Make sure you check the auction house conditions before you bid.
-When you buy at auction, your rights are against the seller, not the auction house.
+When you buy at auction, your rights are against the seller not the auction house.

-Second hand car warranties
+Second-hand car warranties

-If you bought a warranty, or your second hand car came with a guarantee, you may be able to claim on that to get any problems fixed.
+If you bought a warranty or your second-hand car came with a guarantee, you may be able to claim on that to get any problems fixed.